kartik-sc/os-el---system-monitoring-application/docs/ARCHITECTURE.md

 │ ├─ Maps: syscall_times (latency), syscall_counts (frequency)  │
 │ └─ Minimal CPU overhead (~1-2%)                                │
 └─────────────────────────────────────────────────────────────────┘

+> Note: In this repository the only implemented eBPF program is `syscall_trace.bpf.c`.
+> References to an `exec_monitor` or `io_monitor` are design/extension points and
+> templates in the documentation; those programs are not provided as compiled
+> kernel programs in this release.
 ```

 ## Component Architecture